What is tetanus?

-Your wound will be cleaned very well and you may be given tetanus immune globulin (TIG) or Immune Globulin Intravenous (IGIV), which provides short-term protection.
-You may also be given antibiotics and medications to control muscle spasms.
-Once your condition has become stable, you will be given a tetanus-containing vaccine (Td or Tdap).
+A healthcare provider will clean your wound.
+You may also get tetanus immune globulin (TIG) or Immune Globulin Intravenous (IGIV), which provides short-term protection.
+You may also get antibiotics and medications to control muscle spasms.
+Once your condition has become stable, you will get a tetanus-containing vaccine (Td or Tdap).

 Vaccination is important because having tetanus disease does not result in tetanus immunity for life.
 You are still at-risk for getting tetanus again.
 The risk of reinfection is one of the reasons why the CDC recommends adults get a booster shot for tetanus every 10 years.

 Vaccine Information Statements